evanch98/rain-prediction-in-australia-python/README.md

 ![GitHub forks](https://img.shields.io/github/forks/evanch98/rain-prediction-in-australia-python)

 April, 2024
-A rain-prediction-in-australi machine learnining model in Python.
-This is project is part of the [IBM AI Engineering Professional Certificate](https://www.coursera.org/professional-certificates/ai-engineer).
+A rain-prediction-in-australi machine learning model in Python.
+This project is part of the [IBM AI Engineering Professional Certificate](https://www.coursera.org/professional-certificates/ai-engineer).

 ## Project Description
-- Use a rainfall dataset from the Australian Government's Bureau of Meteorlogy.
+- Use a rainfall dataset from the Australian Government's Bureau of Meteorology.
-- Clean the data and apply different classification algortihms to the data.
+- Clean the data and apply different classification algorithms to the data.
 - Algorithms include
   - Linear Regression
   - K-Nearest Neighbors